solfang/solfang.github.io/_posts/2021-01-27-msn-review.md

 **FoldingNet**

-FoldingNet [cite] introduces a way of recovering the point cloud which resembles folding a piece of paper.
+FoldingNet [[3]](#3) introduces a way of recovering the point cloud which resembles folding a piece of paper.
 FoldingNet samples points from a 2D grid and then deforms this 2D grid into the 3D shape, similar to Origami (but without sharp edges).
 This type of decoder is referred to as a  'morphing-based' decoder.
 The resulting objects tend to have continuous and smooth surfaces.

 **AtlasNet**

- AtlastNet [cite] uses a similar approach to FoldingNet.
+ AtlastNet [[4]](#4) uses a similar approach to FoldingNet.
 Instead of one 2D grid, multiple 2D grids are deformed into 3D surface elements, which then together build the final shape of the object.
 By using multiple grids, finer details of the shape can be captured.

  We can see that deforming 2D grids into 3D surfaces is a promising approach to model smooth and continuous surfaces, which was one of our goals.
 Therefore we could view this kind of 'morphing' based decoder as our first puzzle piece needed to build a solid network for point cloud completion.
 [maybe mid-column fancy background box: First puzzle piece: Morphing-based decoder]